-What to do if a road injury claim is made against you
+What should I do if a road injury claim is made against me?

 If you were involved in a road traffic collision that another driver claims was your fault you may find yourself being sued.
 In cases such as these, it is your insurance company's job to handle the claim on your behalf.